Structuring Special Purpose Entities: Separateness, Bankruptcy Remoteness and True Sales

 - Restrictions on activities

-- Restrictions on ability to voluntarily file bankruptcy
+- Restrictions on the ability to voluntarily file bankruptcy

 - Judicial treatment of bankruptcy waivers